Skip to content

 Tag: spiritual abuse

 Close-up of a red, vaguely heart-shaped leaf lying on grey pavement.
-Raindrops dot the leaf and pavement.
+Raindrops dot the leaf and pavement and magnify the veins of the leaf.

 When the Good Go Bad